tigarcia/100-days-of-code/log.md

 **Thoughts:** It was tough to get my hour in tonight.
 I spent the day at work, then doing a beginner's python class for pyladies and then did some errands when I got home.
 I'm happy with the progress that I made though considering I started coding after 11pm.

 ### Day 4: January 6th, 2017

+**Today's Progress**: More react to prepare for the workshop in March.
+Still thinking about which component should own state for this demo.

+**Thoughts**: Another late start tonight.
+I'm looking forward to the weekend to get my coding in early.